 Use a social media calendar for the assets you are planning to send out.
-You’ll also want to schedule in times to check with the various groups and communities relevant to you, and see if there are any places where you might be able to jump in and add value to ongoing conversations.
+You’ll also want to schedule in times to check with the various groups and communities relevant to you, and see if there are any places where you might be able to jump in and add value to any ongoing conversations.

 Where and how are you interacting with your audience?
-Is is through posts from your company’s pages, or your own personal social profiles?
-Add all of these into a list.
-Blogs and the pages you’ve found talking about similar subjects could also be a good idea.
-And let’s not forget about your social influencers–if they comment on a post, or share an article, they might be open to interact again with your company.
+Is it through posts from your company’s pages, or your own personal social profiles?
+Make a list of all of these touch points.
+You might also find it worthwhile to add any relevant blogs and pages you’ve come across to the list.
+And don’t forget to make note of any social influencers you’ve engaged with–if they’ve commented on a post, or shared an article, they might be open to interact again with your company.

-In the social space, new trends, ideas, tactics and tools emerge every day.
-As a modern (social media) marketer, you need to stay ahead of the curve.
-Thus, you must set aside time to explore, learn and discover these trends and more importantly how to apply them to your specific field.
+In the social space, new trends, ideas, tactics and tools emerge constantly.
+As a social media marketer, you need to stay ahead of the curve.
+To do this you should set aside time to explore, learn and discover these trends and more importantly how to apply them to your specific field.
 Subscribe to blogs and websites that tackle the topics that interest you, in addition to social selling.